Which Of The Following Studies Would Need Irb Approval

 • Failing to Obtain IRB Approval When Required: One of the most serious mistakes a researcher can make is to conduct research involving human subjects without obtaining IRB approval when required.
 This can result in serious consequences, such as sanctions, loss of funding, or even legal action.

 • Submitting Incomplete or Inaccurate Applications: Submitting incomplete or inaccurate applications can delay the IRB review process and may even lead to disapproval.
-Make sure to carefully review your application and ensure that all the required information is provided.
+Make sure to carefully review your application and see to it that all the required information is provided.

 • Using Inadequate Informed Consent Procedures: Informed consent is a critical component of ethical research, and using inadequate informed consent procedures can violate participants' rights and compromise the integrity of your study.
 Make sure that your informed consent documents are clear, concise, and easy to understand.